Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Numerical tests

-Consider a newsvendor problem where the decision maker needs to decide the ordering quantity $z$ before a random demand $Y$ is observed.
-Let $h = 0.2,b=1$ represent the unit holding cost and the unit backordering cost, respectively.
-The total cost is computed as $ c(z,y) = h(z-y)_+ + b(y-z)_+, $ where $(a)_+ = \max\{a,0\}$.
-In order to showcase the characteristics of the optimal policies derived from different models, we first consider a simple case where the demand function is linearly dependent on the contextual covariates.
-The covariate $X$ denotes the newsworthiness and follows a log-normal distribution, where the normal component $N(1,0.25)$ is characterized by a truncated normal component limited to $\pm 2$ standard deviations from the mean.
-The quantity of demand is $ Y = \max \{5X + \epsilon+100,0\}, $ where $\epsilon$ is a truncated normal distribution noise where the normal component is $N(0, (20-x)^2)$ limited to $\pm 2$ standard deviations from the mean.
-This comes from the fact that when the newsworthiness is lower, the sales are more likely to be influenced by other factors and thus the more random they are.
+In order to showcase the characteristics of the optimal policies derived from different risk measures/metrics, we first consider a simple case where the demand function is linearly dependent on the contextual covariates $X$.
+The covariate $X$ denotes the newsworthiness and follows a log-normal distribution, where its underlying normal component $N(1,0.25)$ is truncated within $\pm 2$ standard deviations from the mean.
+The quantity of demand is $ Y = \max \{5X + \epsilon+100,0\}, $ where $\epsilon$ is a truncated normal distribution noise where the normal component $N(0, (20-x)^2)$ is truncated to $\pm 2$ standard deviations from the mean.
+This comes from the fact that when the newsworthiness is lower, the sales are more likely to be influenced by other factors and thus are more random.
+To facilitate the presentation of the result, we first restrict the policies to linear decision rules, i.e.,